ArashAh/version_control_workshop/part-1.md

     git diff
     ```

-    - Restore a single file back to the last commit:
+    - Restore a single file back to the last commit (reverse the latest uncommitted changes):
     ```bash
     git restore README.md
     ```

+    - Restore a single file to its state in any commit in the past:
+    - keep track of the last sentence in the `README.md` file.

+    ```bash
+    git restore --source=HEAD~1 README.md
+    ```

+    - Check the `README.md` file and see the last sentence is discarded or not.
+    - Add another line to `README.md`: "Input from local repository that is not going to be committed, and it is going to be discarded this time with the entire working tree".
     - Restore the entire working tree back to its last commit state (HEAD):
     ```bash
     git restore .